xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/installing_addons_from_the_x-cart_app_store.md

     _Free addons_:

     Select the addon for installation by clicking **Install addon** below the addon name.
-(It is possible to select more than one addon on the page.)
+(It is possible to select more than one addon.)

     Click the **Apply changes** button at the bottom of the screen.
     ![mktplce_installfree.png]({{site.baseurl}}/attachments/ref_Vn1mMUw9/mktplce_installfree.png)